 I look over my shoulder as two of the Sytíshí take to their heels, speeding away in zigzag blurs.
 Every time they change direction, they briefly resolve into a solid shape.

 Nyanti and the others (Gyrax, Ren, and Erany) are standing tall in the middle of the street, dueling with the last of the Whisper Folk (Revakhy, I think).
-His feet are spread in a bent-legged stance and his forearms are crossed, forming an X in front of his face.
-The gesture seems to be connected to the violet-black forcefield surrounding his body.
-Each time they hit it with a blast, his crossed arms shake and tremble.
+His feet are spread in a bent-legged stance.
+His forearms are crossed, forming an X in front of his face.
+The gesture seems to be connected to the violet-black forcefield surrounding his body—each time they hit it with a blast, his crossed arms shake and tremble.

 “CAST HARDER!”
 Ren shouts.
 “HE’S GOING TO—”